• “the stand out criminal barrister of his generation, particularly in corporate and white-collar crime” Legal 500 2025

 Proceeds of Crime

 Tom is well-versed in asset recovery proceedings including asset freezing/forfeiture, cash seizure, restraint, confiscation and related proceedings.
-He has acted in account freezing and forfeiture applications brought by the NCA and police forces, including successfully defending a sensitive and high-value asset freezing order application made against a City solicitor concerning alleged international corruption.
-He has recently secured an interest in a substantial residential property for an intervening third-party in confiscation proceedings (at first instance and on appeal), and is well versed in the legal and equitable principles engaged by such litigation.
+He has acted for individuals and companies in account freezing and forfeiture applications brought by the NCA and police forces, including successfully defending a sensitive and high-value asset freezing order application made against a City solicitor concerning alleged international corruption.
+He has also acted in POCA confiscation proceedings involving difficult points of property law, securing an interest in a substantial residential property for an intervening third-party in confiscation proceedings (at first instance and on appeal) in the context of competing resulting and constructive trusts claims.
 Tom advises companies and individuals on all aspects of the criminal and regulatory anti-money laundering regime.

 Health and Safety

-In the field of health and safety, Tom appeared for the prosecution in corporate manslaughter proceedings against a construction company and its director, and has acted for companies charged with offences under the Health and Safety at Work Act 1974 and other regulatory offences.
-Tom currently acts for a company in relation to an investigation concerning alleged breaches of the Ionising Radiation Regulations 2017.
+In the field of health and safety, Tom has appeared for the prosecution in corporate manslaughter proceedings against a construction company and its director, and has acted for companies charged with offences under the Health and Safety at Work Act 1974 and other regulatory regimes.
+Tom recently defended a company charged with offences under the Regulator Reform (Fire Safety) Order 2005, securing both its acquittal and a costs order against the London Fire Brigade.

 Notable Cases